stinefm/relsad/docs/source/usage.rst

         cost_function=household,
     )

+Here, a household type load is chosen.
+The household type load is based on the load profile shown in :ref:`load_and_production_generation`.

 Generation can be added to a production unit on the bus::

     P1.add_prod_data(
         pprod_data=Prod_PV,
     )

+Here, the generation profile represent production from solar power.
+This generation type is based on the generation profiles shown in :ref:`load_and_production_generation`.

 Finally, to run a simulation the user must specify: